PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 - [Vercel(formerly Zeit)](https://vercel.com) for the hosting
 - [ShikiJS](https://github.com/octref/shiki) for code syntax highlighting at build-time.
 - No design library!
 I designed everything from scratch.
 No bootstrap, no Materialize, nothing, nada!

+> NOTE!!: I've moved my blog over from StencilJS to Svelte.
+This isn't to say StencilJS is a wrong choice to build blogs or apps.
+It's just I had too much free time on my hand 😅

 ## Why not Gatsby/Next with React